Moesif/moesif-dotnet/README.md

 moesifMiddleware.UpdateCompany(company);
 ```

-## Update Companies in Batch

-Similar to updateCompany, but used to update a list of companies in one batch.
-Only the `company_id` field is required.
+The `metadata` field can contain any customer demographic or other info you want to store.
+Moesif only requires the `company_id` field.

-This method is a convenient helper that calls the Moesif API lib.
-For details, visit the [C# API Reference](https://www.moesif.com/docs/api?csharp#update-companies-in-batch).
+This method is a convenient helper that calls the Moesif API library.
+For more information, see the function documentation in [Moesif C# API Reference](https://www.moesif.com/docs/api?csharp#update-a-company).

+### Update Companies in Batch
+To update a list of [companies](https://www.moesif.com/docs/getting-started/companies/) in one batch, use the `UpdateCompaniesBatch` method.

 ```csharp
 List<Dictionary<string, object>> companiesBatch = new List<Dictionary<string, object>>();